dlueth/qoopido.demand/README.md

 I mentioned earlier that demand comes with handlers for modules, legacy JavaScript, bundles, CSS and JSON.
 This is technically not quite correct.
 As handlers are also modules the only handlers really built-in are ```module``` and ```bundle```.
 All other handlers are automatically loaded on demand and, as they are modules as well, get cached in localStorage.

 As stated above handlers will automatically get loaded from demand's original location.
 So if you want to have a handler that is not present there you simply set your own pattern to change the URL to wherever you like.
-The default pattern is ```/demand/handler``` so if you, e.g., want a handler for ```mytype``` loaded from a custom location just create a pattern for ```/demand/handler/mytype```.
+The default pattern is ```/demand/handler``` so if you, e.g., want a handler for ```mytype``` loaded from a custom location just create a pattern for ```/demand/handler/mytype``` via ```demand.configure```.

 All handler methods are called with their context set to the module's instance of ```Loader```.